-'Retail management is challenging and exciting,' explains Helen Alkin, early careers manager at Marks & Spencer.
-'You'll manage million-pound budgets, physical stores, thousands of items, scores of staff and a multi-channel retail strategy.
+'Retail is challenging and exciting,' explains Matt Lorraine, head of early careers at Marks & Spencer.
+'You could manage million-pound budgets, physical stores and websites, thousands of products, scores of colleagues and a multi-channel retail strategy.
 It isn't your usual nine to five job but there are amazing benefits.
 Retail is full of opportunity, we see this every day at Marks & Spencer being led by a CEO who started his career on the shop floor.'

 Korin Grant, postgraduate careers consultant with the School of Business and Economics at Loughborough University, agrees that retail has a lot to offer.
 'Retail management provides graduates with financial reward (salaries can be lucrative), opportunities to travel and access to, and experience of, senior positions.'

 As such, jobs are highly sought after and are incredibly competitive.
-You'll need to take every chance you get to stand out from the competition.
+You'll need to take every chance you get to set yourself apart from the competition when applying for jobs.

-'If you want to stand out it's always worth researching not just the company but the sector the company is a part of,' advises Helen.
-'With Marks & Spencer it's a good idea to look at what retail correspondents are writing about the company in the national press or trade magazines like The Grocer or Drapers - be ready to offer an opinion on what you've read.'
+'If you want to stand out it's always worth researching not just the company but the sector the company is a part of,' advises Matt.
+'With Marks & Spencer it's a good idea to look at what is being written about the company in the media.
+Be ready to offer an opinion on what you've read.'

 Asking well thought out, sector-specific questions in a job interview is also a great way of making your mark.

-'We're looking for graduates to show that they've engaged with the interview and asking questions is an important way you can do this,' says Helen.
+'We're looking for graduates to show that they've engaged with the interview and asking questions is an important way you can do this,' says Matt.

 'It's also your opportunity to show that you have a passion for working for the company and a passion for the retail industry.
 Don't be nervous to ask questions - it's a crucial part of the interview.'